LandonScottBridgewater/O2O/readme.md

 - Python 3
 - Requirements.txt
 - YouTube API Key (for YouTube queries)
+- YouTube OAuth Token (until this project is out of beta & I release verify the google api service for OAuth)

 ---